 Purchase Plan Agreements (PPAs)

 PPAs are similar to leasing in that the company installs the panels—usually for no or low cost—then charges homeowners for their electrical usage at a rate less than the typical electric utility.
 The amount of savings depends on a homeowner’s unique roof and amount of sun exposure.
 Visit camillusroofing.com to learn how solar panels are installed on roofs.
 However, if you need a roofing company High Point for a new roof, call Roofing Exteriors Pro.

 Winston Vaughan of Level Solar says savings can range from 20–25% over typical electrical utilities.
 An individual homeowner’s saving depends on the agreement, as well as the functional solar space on a particular roof.

 Off-site solar options

-Renters, condo owners whose associations don’t want to go solar, or those with shady roofs can still access green energy other ways.
+Renters, condo owners whose associations don’t want to go solar, or those with shady roofs can still access green energy other ways at this new website.

 Community Shared Solar

 Community Shared Solar (CSS) finds a parcel that supports a solar panel systems, from which members purchase energy.

 Another possibility is changing power providers.
 Residents can choose to source their electricity from a company that uses green power.
 Due diligence is called for to avoid scams or poorly-rated companies.

 When considering the long-term savings for any of these solutions, it’s vital to factor in rate increases utility companies institute each year.